Atlantic Health Strategies

 What the Joint Commission Behavioral Health Care Manual Actually Demands in 2026 — Where Operators Actually Get Cited

-The suicide risk standard is where I see the most expensive failures.
-The Joint Commission’s R3 Report Issue 18, updated guidance on ligature risk, and the environmental risk assessment requirements under NPSG.15.01.01 are not optional reading.
-We had a client cited last year because their environmental risk assessment was completed annually but not after a unit renovation.
+Our team had a client in Ohio cited last year because their environmental risk assessment was completed annually but not after a unit renovation.
 The surveyor found a new closet rod.
 That was the finding.
 One closet rod.

 Crosswalking the Manual to ASAM and State Licensure

-The Joint Commission manual does not replace your state licensure rules.
-It does not replace the ASAM Criteria, 4th Edition.
-It sits on top of both.
-When AHS builds a compliance program for a behavioral health operator, we crosswalk three documents: the CAMBHC chapter requirements, the applicable ASAM 4 level of care decision rules (whether the program is Level 3.7 medically-monitored intensive inpatient, Level 3.5 clinically managed high-intensity residential, Level 2.5 partial hospitalization which is outpatient, or Level 2.1 intensive outpatient), and the state licensing regulations.
+When AHS builds a compliance program for a behavioral health operator, our team crosswalks three documents: the CAMBHC chapter requirements, the applicable ASAM 4 level of care decision rules (whether the program is a residential level, a residential withdrawal-management level, Level 2.5 partial hospitalization which is an outpatient level of care, or Level 2.1 intensive outpatient), and the state licensing regulations.
+Florida AHCA, Texas HHSC, and New Jersey DMHAS all publish their own admission criteria, staffing ratios, and documentation timelines that frequently exceed Joint Commission minimums.

-Florida AHCA, California DHCS, New York OASAS, and Texas HHSC all have their own admission criteria, staffing ratios, and documentation timelines that frequently exceed Joint Commission minimums.
 The manual says assessment within a defined timeframe set by the organization.
-California 9 CCR says 72 hours for residential SUD.
+Florida 65D-30 sets its own numbers for licensed SUD facilities.
 Whichever is stricter wins.
-Your policy needs to reflect the stricter number, not the manual’s permissive language.
+Your policy needs to reflect the stricter number, not the manual’s more permissive language.

 This is where compliance programs collapse.
-Operators write to one source and assume the others are covered.
+Operators write policies to one source and assume the others are covered.
 They are not.

 What Federal Enforcement Has Changed in the Last 18 Months